|Transferring Files with the Application|

 Within either the left or right browser panel, you can move files or folders using drag-and-drop or cut-and-paste, and you can copy them using copy-and-paste.

 Too many files selected.
 Select fewer files, or transfer the folder containing your selection instead.

-The Details button provides additional oversight and control (if you have permission) over transfers.
-Select a transfer session from the Transfers panel and click Details to view details and adjust settings.
+The Details button provides additional visibility and control (if granted the proper permissions) over transfers.
+Select a transfer session from the Transfers panel and click Details to view details and/or adjust settings.